BUFFALO NATIONS MUSEUM SEEKING HELP DURING COVID-19

-- Sacred Buffalo Mountain Guardian Gathering on Tunnel Mountain in Banff was to be held 2 weeks after the first spring thunder, to integrate the story of the buffalo into Banff National Park and the Town of Banff.
+- Sacred Buffalo Mountain Guardian Gathering on Tunnel Mountain in Banff may be held 2 weeks after the first spring thunder, to integrate the story of the buffalo into Banff National Park and the Town of Banff.

 - Spirit of White Buffalo parade entry, supported by Calgary Animated Objects Society and Buffalo Treaty Committee, a 12-foot tall human-powered kinetic sculpture of a white buffalo accompanied by 26 persons, a reminder that, together we are stronger, a message deeply rooted in the Bow Valley that we wished to share across Canada by participating in the Banff Canada Day parade and the Calgary Stampede Parade.